 Together with our clients and partners, Wageningen Environmental Research looks for solutions to conserve and stimulate biodiversity not only by applying our scientific knowledge of nature conservation, but also by identifying and responding to change.
-Alongside conserving biodiversity and constructing resilient ecosystems, we are eager to intensify agriculture in an ecologically responsible manner and use nature as a partner.
 We are a knowledge partner for funders, policymakers, legislators and regulators, supporters, users, philanthropists and managers of governmental agencies, commercial parties and NGOs.